monome/docs/norns/engine-study-3.md

 ```
 </details>

-### bring it all onto norns

-Let's get our SuperCollider files onto norns and test things out.

-Connect to norns via [one of the transfer methods](/docs/norns/wifi-files/#transfer).

-If you completed the [rude mechanicals](/docs/norns/engine-study-1/) study, then simply navigate to your `code/engine_study/lib` folder on norns.

-If you didn't complete the previous study:

-- create a folder inside of `code` named `engine_study`
-- create a folder inside of `engine_study` named `lib`

-Under `lib`, we'll want to drop in copies of our `FXBusDemo.sc` and `Engine_FXBusDemo.sc` files.
-Once they're imported, use `SYSTEM > RESTART` on norns to recompile its SuperCollider library and get the Lua layer synced with the new engine files.

 ### building our Lua file

-Let's build a script which engages our `FXBusDemo` engine and builds some norns parameters to control it.
+Let's create a script which engages our `FXBusDemo` engine and builds some norns parameters to control it.

 <details>
-<summary>`engine_study_3.lua`</summary>
+<summary>`engine-study-3.lua`</summary>

 ```lua
 -- norns engine study 3: Busses